imgag/T2T_ONT/doc/publication/01_draft.md

 ### Figure 3: 3D Genome

-a) TADs heatmap of imprinted gene (SNRPN?), phased, unphased with loops and methylation
+a) TADs heatmap of X chr region, phased, unphased with loops and methylation.
 b) Number of contacts for all samples
 c) Try to find 3D Structure (phased) with ASHIC